26 people found this helpful

 Tip

 You’ll want something that’s super absorbent and strong enough not to break down for this cleaning task.
-Step forward, Plenty Flexisheets!
+Step forward, Plenty kitchen paper!

 How to clean extractor fan blades

 Finally, the fan blades.
 This is a task you won’t need to do as regularly as the surfaces and filters, but blades still need occasional attention.
-Here’s how to clean extractor fan kitchen blades:
+Below is a simple guide on how to clean extractor fan kitchen blades.

 - Make sure the extractor fan is turned off… whenever you’re cleaning it.